victoria-field7/website_portfolio/README.md

 # website_portfolio
-This website showcases some project I have done recently.
+This website showcases some projects I have done recently.